conflict to take part in a retreat exploring the effects of potentially

 - NB: The workshops will all be conducted in English only; applicants must have excellent spoken English.

 If you have any questions, do feel free to email email@example.com.

-The IWMF seeks qualified experts to review applications for our 2016 Fund for Women Journalists and portfolio of programs.
-We receive thousands of applications each year for our unique funding opportunities for women reporters around the world; in 2016 we plan to award more than $300,000 in small grants in addition to fellowships in East Africa and Latin America.
+The IWMF seeks qualified experts to review applications for our portfolio of programs.
+We receive thousands of applications each year for our unique funding opportunities for women reporters around the world; in 2017 we plan to award more than $300,000 in small grants in addition to fellowships in East Africa and Latin America.

-You can support the IWMF’s mission by volunteering to help us select potential fellows, grantees and award winners from your own home or office for just a few hours per month.
+You can support the IWMF’s mission by volunteering to help us select potential fellows and grantees with just a few hours each month.
 All you need is an Internet connection and a passion for supporting the next generation of media leaders.

 reviewers are journalists, academics, and/or professionals with an interest in